simpledevio/simpledev-css-utilities/README.md

 - visibility
 - white-space

+### Numeric values

-Here is a list of properties we support that use numeric values.
+We are starting to add support for properties that use numeric values.
 All of these classes use the numbers 0-5.
 For example, border-radius has the following classes: br-0, br-1, br-2, br-3, br-4, and br-5.

-Some classes, like border-radius, also have a max value, so border-radius also has a class called br-max.
+Some classes, like border-radius, also have a max value (so border-radius also has a class called br-max).

+The margin classes also support the auto keyword.

+Here is a list of properties in this category:

 - border-radius
 - border-top-right-radius